 Not all two-hour courses are poor

 If you want to learn how to prepare a Powerpoint or Keynote presentation, a 2-hour course or webinar might be all you need to get you started.
 But in two hours you’re not going to get feedback on your slides or suggestions for improvement.
 You won’t get coaching on your delivery or the level of rapport you’ve gained with your audience.
 You’ll get the basics.
 Believe me, I know: I’ve done more short courses than I’ve had hot dinners – almost!
 While I often gain a little nugget from each webinar, if it whets my appetite I’ll sign up and complete a bona fide course.
-(I should have eaten before I wrote this article – just noticed all the food metaphors I’ve used!)
+(I should have eaten before I wrote this article – I’ve just noticed all the food metaphors I’ve used!)

 You need a lot more than knowledge to be effective.

-In a quick fix society, it’s easy to forget that to become proficient at anything you need more than just knowledge: you also need practice and a cognitive understanding of what works best in different contexts.
+In a quick-fix society, it’s easy to forget that to become proficient at anything, you need more than just knowledge: you also need practice – and a cognitive understanding of what works best in different contexts.
 The brain surgeon, the dentist, the lawyer – all have a combination of specialised skills that they use in various circumstances.

-Suffice to say we wouldn’t dream of using a professional unless they had professional level skills
+You wouldn’t dream of using a professional unless they had professional level skills

 Everyone wants to be treated and respected as the individuals they are

-To do that successfully you need an in-depth knowledge of what makes people ‘tick’ and why everyone seems to ‘tick’ differently.
+To do that successfully, you need an in-depth knowledge of what makes people ‘tick’ and why everyone seems to ‘tick’ differently.
 Then, you need some practical skills to put the knowledge into action.
 Immediate feedback is invaluable so you can adjust and embody what works.